edubart/nelua-lang/docs/pages/overview.md

 #### Stepped
-The last parameter in for syntax is the step, it's counter is always incremented with `i = i + step`, by default step is always 1, with negative steps reverse for is possible:
+The last parameter in for syntax is the step, it's counter is always incremented with `i = i + step`, by default step is always 1, when using negative steps reverse for is possible:

 ```nelua
 for i = 5,0,-1 do